Flavor violating Higgs and $Z$ decays at FCC-ee: Further details on the FCC-ee reach

 \subsection{The $h\to cu$ decays}

 A similar analysis can be performed for the FCC-ee sensitivity to $\mathcal{B}(h\to cu)$.
-Due to the difficulties in implementing a ``$u$-tagger'', we consider the case where only a $c$-tagger is applied (similar to the $\mathcal{B}(h\to bq)$ case shown in the top row in Fig.~\ref{fig:result_Hbq}).
+Due to the difficulties in implementing a ``$u$-tagger'', the main text considers just the case where only the $c$-tagger is applied (similar to the $\mathcal{B}(h\to bq)$ case shown in the top row in Fig.~\ref{fig:result_Hbq}).
 We parameterize the $c$-tagger in terms of the TPR, $\epsilon^{c}_{c}$, and a common FPR for all the other initial partons.
-We consider a $c$-tagger with four parameter $\epsilon^{c}_{g},\epsilon^{c}_{uds},\epsilon^{c}_{c},\epsilon^{c}_{b}$.
-The number of nuisance parameters will thus be four, one for each efficiency.
+We consider a $c$-tagger with four parameter $\epsilon^{c}_{g},\epsilon^{c}_{uds},\epsilon^{c}_{c},\epsilon^{c}_{b}$, so that the number of nuisance parameters is thus four, one for each efficiency.
 The systematic uncertainties considered are the same as those listed in Table~\ref{tab:syst_higgs}, with the caveat that the efficiencies now refer to the four $\epsilon^{c}_{\beta}$.